 In season: When the competitive season begins we tail off fitness sessions at the end of August and revert to practising Wednesdays and playing games on a Saturday afternoon.
 Kicking off at 3pm (or 2.15pm in the winter months) in the regular season of September to April.
 There are mini break's in the season over Christmas & New Year and the Easter holiday periods.

 Summer & off season: We offer mixed touch rugby (men & women's in a combined team) over the summer months in June and July to develop our new and less experienced existing players techniques and skills.
 Touch rugby is non contact and an ideal introduction into the basics of playing rugby.
 It's a good way to get back into playing rugby for those returning to play the game, in preparation for the pre-season.

 The 1XV squad is made up of 22- 26 players who play competitive rugby in Division 3 South of the North West Intermediate Leagues (equivalent RFU level 10).
 The 1sts play 26 league fixtures throughout the season against local rugby clubs in the Manchester and Liverpool area.

-3rd XV - Our new player development squad: The club offers beginners a place start to play rugby and experience the associated social life.
+We also have a new player development squad: The club offers beginners a place start to play rugby and experience the associated social life.
 The '3rds' who are in their early development stage play against other inclusive and gay rugby teams in England.
 There are dedicated coaches who work with the new player group to offer a pathway to the 2nd team and beyond over a few seasons.